-(3) Technology readiness level (TRL) targeted by ALCA-Next
+(2) Technology readiness level (TRL) targeted by ALCA-Next

 ALCA-Next is a program that promotes comprehensive R&D, beginning from the stage of basic R&D targeting elemental science and technology that will lead to the creation of new principles, concepts, and breakthroughs (TRL 0-1), to the stage where the technological seeds created are developed and expanded in order to determine whether the R&D results can be put to practical use (TRL 3).
-The program promotes comprehensive research and development at TRLs 1 and 2.

 Research and development at TRL 2 or higher is not eligible at the proposal stage, such as when a pilot project has been launched with a company.